teuben/GBT-EDGE/README.md

 # Installation

-Install the following python packages in your whatever python3 environment you use:
+There are short-cuts in the Makefile, but basically you need to install the following python packages in your whatever python3 environment you use:

 * gbtpipe: https://github.com/GBTSpectroscopy/gbtpipe
 * degas:   https://github.com/GBTSpectroscopy/degas